 It’s no easy feat to choose the right bed for your hound.
-They are extremely stoic, so older dogs with arthritis, or younger dogs who have had musculoskeletal injuries may be uncomfortable and we may not realize it.
+They are extremely stoic, so older dogs with arthritis or hip dysplasia, or younger dogs who have had musculoskeletal injuries may be uncomfortable and we may not realize it.
 Consider getting them an orthopedic dog bed to keep them comfy all the time.

 In this article, I’m reviewing the following orthopedic dog beds.

 - Big Barker 7” Pillow Top Orthopedic Dog Bed